 From there, you’ll have the opportunity to ask follow-up questions that narrow down why experiences are being met or not, allowing you to analyze VoC feedback from the customers that matter most to your business objectives.
 Common questions used to identify the VoC include:

 Recommendations and brand loyalty questions

-Recommendation survey questions, such as those used in a Net Promoter Score (NPS) survey, allow you to assess how loyal customers are to your business and brand.
+Recommendation survey questions, such as those used in Delighted’s NPS software, allow you to assess how loyal customers are to your business and brand.
 NPS surveys use a 0-10 scale and an open-ended follow-up question.

 NPS survey question 1: How likely are you to recommend this business, company, product, service, or website to others?